 I am an experienced and qualified Psychodynamic Psychotherapist and I provide a confidential, warm and secure therapeutic space for clients with a broad range of issues and concerns.
-Please contact me if you would like to arrange a face to face session in Bristol or an online (with Zoom) or telephone session.
+Please contact me if you would like to arrange a face to face session in Bristol or an online or telephone session.

 I am registered with the British Psychoanalytic Council and the British Association of Counselling and Psychotherapy.